 Now 27, Ocampos has already played for several European clubs, including Monaco, Genoa and AC Milan.

-In 2018, he helped Marseille reach the Europa League final but left France this summer to join Sevilla.
+In 2018, he helped Marseille reach the Europa League final but left France a year later to join Sevilla.
+The Argentinian is one of the La Liga side’s standout players.

 Portugal defender Jose Fonte has made some bad calls over his career.
 His 2017 transfer to West Ham, for example, turned out very badly.